mhaslehner/classification-CNN-medical-Kaggle/README.md

 'mucosa', 'adipose' and 'empty').
 Each image corresponds to one class, and each class contains 625 images.

-A typical image looks like
+A typical image for each of the above categories respectively looks like

 ![cancerim](tumor_pic.png) ![cancerim](stroma_pic.png) ![cancerim](complex_pic.png) ![cancerim](lympho_pic.png)
 ![cancerim](debris_pic.png) ![cancerim](mucosa_pic.png) ![cancerim](adipose_pic.png) ![cancerim](empty_pic.png)